Dhruvil K. Radadiya, MD1, Kalpit H. Devani, MD1, Paris Charilaou, MD2, Pranav D. Patel, MD3, Mark Young, MD1, Chakradhar Reddy, MD1

 1East Tennessee State University, Johnson City, TN; 2Saint Peter's University Hospital, New Brunswick, NJ; 3Geisinger Medical Center, Danville, PA

 Citation: Dhruvil K. Radadiya, MD; Kalpit H. Devani, MD; Paris Charilaou, MD; Pranav D. Patel, MD; Mark Young, MD; Chakradhar Reddy, MD.
-P0035 - SAFETY OF ENDOSCOPIC RETROGRADE CHOLANGIOPANCREATOGRAPHY FOR CHOLEDOCHOLITHIASIS IN PATIENTS WITH AGE ≥ 80: A NATIONWIDE ANALYSIS.
-Program No. P0035.
+P1179 - BARRETT’S ESOPHAGUS AND OBSTRUCTIVE SLEEP APNEA: IS THERE A LINK?.
+Program No. P1179.
 ACG 2019 Annual Scientific Meeting Abstracts.
 San Antonio, Texas: American College of Gastroenterology.